huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

-**Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, 3rd Revise & Resubmit, *Journal of Human Resources*.
+**Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, Revision Requested at *Journal of Human Resources*.

+**When Giving Hurts: Impact of Exposure to China’s Land Reform on Education Attainment and Labor Market Outcomes.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang, Revision Requested at *Journal of Economic Behavior & Organization*

+**Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng, Revision Requested at *Journal of Labor Economics*.

+**Motherhood Penalty and Low Fertility in China: A Pseudo-Event Study** with Yiping Wang, Hantao Wu, and Yi Zhou, Revision Requested at *Journal of Population Economics*.

 **Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit, *Journal of Health Economics*.

+**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.
+(Under review)

+**How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.
+(Under review)

+**Land Expropriation, Household Behaviors, and Health Outcomes: Evidence from China** with Yuqi Ta and Boxian Wang.
+(Under review)

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.

-**How do Households Respond to Permanent and Transitory Income Shocks?
-Evidence from Pension Reforms in Urban China.** with Mi Luo, Yinghao Pan, and Hong Song.

 **How do Spot Price and Future Price Affect Healthcare Usage?
 Evidence from Quasi-Experiments in China.** with Jin Feng, Hong Song, and Zhen Wang.

-**Non-linear Incentive and Work Performance: Evidence from a Quasi Experiment.** with Richard B. Freeman and Teng Li.

-**How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.
-(Under review)
+**How Does Household Consumption Respond to Pension Increases?
+Evidence from Monthly Panel Data in Urban China** with Mi Luo, Yinghao Pan, and Hong Song.

-**Unawareness of Unhealthiness, Information Provision and Health Insurance Participation among the Elderly.** with Mi Luo.
+**Unawareness of Unhealthiness, Information Provision, and Health Insurance Participation among the Elderly.** with Mi Luo.

-**When Giving Hurts: Impact of Exposure to China’s Land Reform on Education Attainment and Labor Market Outcomes.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang.
-(Under review)

-**Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
-(Under review)

-**Economic Conditions and Mortality: Evidence from 200 Years of Data.** (with David Cutler and Adriana Lleras-Muney).
+**Economic Conditions and Mortality: Evidence from 200 Years of Data.** with David Cutler and Adriana Lleras-Muney.

-**A Theory of Multiplexity: Sustaining Cooperation with Multiple Relations.** (with Chen Cheng and Yiqing Xing).
+**A Theory of Multiplexity: Sustaining Cooperation with Multiple Relations.** with Chen Cheng and Yiqing Xing.
+(Under Review)

-**Spillover Effects of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.

-**Too Busy to Be Cured?** with Yuqi Ta and Yi Zhou.
+**Too Busy to Be Cured?** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.

 ### Working in Progress

 **The Power of Market-wide Health Insurance Expansion: Evidence from New Cooperation Medical Scheme in China**, with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.

 **Internet Connection, Development and Social Multiplier Effect: Evidence from Rural China** with Yiping Wang, and Hantao Wu.